Tuesday, September 23, 2025

 According to the State Historical Society, "At one second after midnight on July 1, 1925 -- the day the banner law took effect -- a small Nebraska flag with a fifteen-inch-diameter state seal embroidered in gold and silver was hoisted on a pole in Crete, probably by Mrs. Miller, and it remained flying until 8 a.m."

-Read about it at the Nebraska History Museum's website.
+Read more about our state flag at the Nebraska History Museum's website.
+Then go fly your Nebraska flag high.

 1 comment: